Q: Does the court require a praecipe?

 Q: The absent parent moved out of the state; can Friend of the Court continue to enforce my child support order?

 A: Yes.
-Friend of the Court will continue to enforce your support order even when a party leaves the state of Michigan.
-Friend of the Court may contact the child support agency in the payer’s new state for help in enforcing your support order.
+FOC will continue to enforce your court order even when a party leaves the State of Michigan.
+FOC may contact the child support agency in the other parent’s new home state for help in enforcing your support order.
 This process is referred to as "interstate registration".
-If you have questions regarding your interstate enforcement options, please contact our Interstate Specialist at 989-673-4848 ext.
-3215.
+If you have questions regarding interstate enforcement options, please contact our office at 989-673-4848.

 Q: How do I make a payment on my case?